-If you are like most unmarried women, the lust for your wedding day is getting stronger by the minute and your Pinterest wedding board is not helping.
+If you are like most unmarried women, the excitement and readiness for your wedding day is getting stronger by the minute… and your Pinterest wedding board is not helping.

 It seems like everyone is getting hitched.
 As my 90-year-old grandma so graciously reminded me, “You are not getting any younger, sweetie.”

 Before you give your boyfriend the hint that you are getting impatient, ask yourself: What is it about marriage that you desperately need right this minute?
 Is it the fancy wedding day or the “guarantee” of forever?

 My friend is getting impatient with her boyfriend, too.
 “I want a commitment from him,” she said.
 “I just need some type of reassurance.”

 She believes she would finally feel 100% secure in her relationship with a ring on her finger.
 She knows he loves her, but she still has that lingering fear and doubt.